TSS-22/demystifying-kalman-filter/README.md

-TODO clarify the Xm, Xa and Xb with a better convention G and B too verify that matrix are correctly stylized in the equations

 put in disclaimer that matrix can be scalar under certain circumstances, define which and when.

 put in disclaimer the different names of the variables so people can read more easily other texts.

-explain the distribution link to the variables:
+explain the distribution link aspect of the variables (That Kalman filter work on Bayesian estimation)

 Add diagram of how the Kalman filter work, and put the variables where they are used, or simply when they appear on the diagrams.